 - Folded bass horn 400Hz to 35Hz.

 The K-horns are designed to fit tightly into the corners of the long wall, where the adjoining sidewalls become an extension of the bass horn itself.
-Thusly placed in the corners of a 16′ wall, the speakers cross at a point around 4 feet in front of the listening position, which is 15.5′ from the front wall behind the speakers.
+Thus placed in the corners of a 17′ wall, the speakers cross at a point around 4 feet in front of the listening position, which is 17′ from the front wall behind the speakers.
 Moving the seat forward so that the cross point becomes closer changes the sound quite significantly.
-I preferred to sit at the 15.5′ mark as this provided a more accurate tonal balance, albeit with a little less bass solidity.
+I preferred to sit at the 16′ mark as this provided a more accurate tonal balance, albeit with a little less bass solidity.

-When placing the speakers into corners it’s important to have the tight against the wall and to have several feet of clear wall space to both sides of each speaker.
-If you have a base-board or other impediment to flush-fitting tight against the wall, then there will be some detriment to bass performance.
-In such cases, the manufacturer has provided blueprints for a ‘false corner’ panel, which can be constructed and placed between the walls and the speaker, essentially become bass ‘wings’ or an extended bass baffle.
+When placing the speakers into corners it’s important to have them tight against the wall and to have several feet of clear wall space between each speaker.
+If you have a baseboard or other impediment to flush-fitting tight against the wall, then there will be some detriment to bass performance.
+In such cases, the manufacturer has provided blueprints for a ‘false corner’ panel, which can be constructed and placed between the walls and the speaker, essentially becoming bass ‘wings’ or an extended bass baffle.
 Other people have simply enclosed the back and sides of their K-Horns, supposedly to good effect.

 How do the Klipschorns sound?

 I have the Khorns set up in a room that is probably a little too small for them.
-The room is roughly 16′ x 17′ x 8.5′ and the speakers are in the corners of the short wall.
-Regardless of this room constraint, the Klipschorns sound quite spectacular.
+The room is roughly 17′ x 18′ x 9.5′ and the speakers are in the corners of the short wall.
+Regardless of this room constraint, the Klipschorns can sound quite spectacular but are very source material dependent.
 Adjectives that come to mind include dynamic, effortless, and powerful.
-They throw a fairly accurate soundstage with a good sense of scale and image placement.
+They throw a fairly accurate soundstage with an excellent sense of scale and a good sense of image placement.
 They do not throw laser-focused images in the way that a small monitor speaker does, but the images they do present are more believable, more life-like, and more accurate than those portrayed via a smaller dynamic speaker.
 Soundstage depth may well be a function of room geometry and associated equipment, wrt the Klipschorns.
 They have less front-to-back stage depth than some of the more conventional dynamic speakers I’ve used, hence there isn’t the same degree of soundstage layering.
 This may be a function of the room geometry or a design constraint of this specific speaker, I don’t have the experience with Klipschorns to say one way or another.

 The Klipschorns possess fine timbral properties, they remind me in some strange way of a more fleshed-out Quad ESL57, whose tone and timbre are legendary.
-But they do not have the transparency of a Quad, that see-through quality is nowhere to be seen.
+But they do not have the transparency of a Quad, that see-through quality is not present to the same extent.

 Their main strength comes from an unrivaled dynamic realism that persists even at higher SPLs where other speakers I’ve owned will drive the room into an audible frenzy.
-However, the K-Horn’s composure at concert volume levels is somewhat dependant on the type of music you play through them.
+However, the K-Horn’s composure at concert volume levels is somewhat dependent on the type of music you play through them.
 I spent many hours in one particular listening session bouncing around my 6TB music collection on my SonicTransporter i5, UltraRendu, Denafrips Gaia, and Denafrips Terminator front-end.
 Later I switched to vinyl and played through some old favorites from Pink Floyd, Genesis, and Queen.
 Here’s what struck me – playing Seconds Out on vinyl, the Genesis live recording from the 70s, featuring Collins/Bruford on drums and percussion, the sound was the very best I’ve heard from any home-based music system.
 The scale and sense of dynamic realism were staggering!
 (OK, I’d had a couple of G&Ts at this point).
 Where I’d come to think that the Klispchorns lacked depth and the ability to layer images front-to-back, the stage seemed to explode open in all directions and appeared to lack nothing.
 As damn near perfect as I’ve heard.
-Spinning Dragon Attack from Queen’s ‘The Game’ album on vinyl, same thing.
+Spinning Dragon Attack from Queen’s ‘The Game’ album on vinyl, the same thing.
 Crank the volume to concert level and the sound was unbelievable for a 3-way speaker system in a small room.
 No harshness, no compression, just scale, dynamics, and a true-to-life presentation as good as I’ve heard.
-Yet on more complex music, where the mix demanded that the instrumentation and vocalists be given more space in all 3 dimensions, the illusion was somewhat diminished.
-In fact, the lack of the speaker’s ability to push front-to-back created a slightly congested sound that was somewhat unpleasant to listen to on a number of tracks.
+Yet on other types of music, often more complex music, where the mix demanded that the instrumentation and vocalists be given more space in all 3 dimensions, the illusion was somewhat diminished.

 Shortly after getting the Klipschorns, I was foolish enough to make a post on an ‘Audiophile’ group hosted by Facebook.
 I don’t know what possessed me to do this, I should’ve known better.
-There were many negative comments thrown at me relating to peoples’ experience with the K-Horns, and several related to the quality of the bass, where people considered it to be poor.
-I should remind myself that these ‘trolls’ have probably never heard a K-Horn, and are just spouting whatever comes into their tiny minds, for effect.
-I actually consider the bass to be quite natural and really very good, both in terms of tonality and timbre.
+There were many negative comments thrown at me relating to various unknown peoples’ experiences with the K-Horns, and several related to the quality of the bass, where people considered it to be poor.
+I should remind myself that these ‘trolls’ have probably never heard a K-Horn, and are just spouting whatever comes into their minds for effect.
+I actually consider the bass to be very natural and really very good, both in terms of tonality and timbre.
 My room really doesn’t do bass, not without a significant leg-up.
 For that, I use a distributed bass array comprising four strategically placed subwoofers and a miniDSP 2×4 HD.
 With the K-Horns, I was able to turn down the subwoofer bass such that the input from the subs was barely discernible.
 In larger rooms, K-Horn users will surely reap the full benefit of the large folded horn design.
+In my humble opinion, the Khorn’s bass is one of the best I’ve heard from any speaker, not so much in quantity, but in quality.

 In a nutshell, the Klipschorns are one of the most impressive speaker systems I’ve heard, albeit with some flaws that might prove deal-breakers depending largely on your preferred musical tastes and genres.
-All of the above is written based on using an Aric Audio ‘Special KT88/120 SE amplifier, switching between Triode and Ultralinear modes, and using EL34 output tubes.
+All of the above is written using a variety of tube amps where the Khorns performed well and consistently.
+They did not like cooler sounding solid state or Class-D amps.
+The tube amps I used included an Aric Audio ‘Special KT88/120 SE amplifier, switching between Triode and Ultralinear modes, and using EL34 output tubes, and a pair of superb Allnic Audio A6000 300b tube monoblocks.
 I’ll experiment more with tube selections in the coming days and weeks and I’ll also throw in the Art Audio Carissa Signature amp that I have arriving later this week.
 So consider this a fluid review which I’ll update as more information becomes available.